djplaner/memex/share/blog/2021/consistency-low-floor-low-ceiling.md

 # Consistency: Low floor and low ceiling

 For higher education institutions working with an LMS _consistency_ is seen as important.
-For more detail on the arugment for consistency see **mosley's post**.
+For more detail on the arugment for consistency see ["Freedom and the Learning Management System"](https://www.neilmosley.com/blog/freedom-and-the-lms) from Neil Mosley. **mosley's post**.
 The institution I currently work for is embarking on an LMS migration.
 "Consistency projects" are seen as an important part of that migration.
 I'm part of one of those projects.
 I'm not a fan of consistency (see **this twitter thread**).
 I don't think it works.
 The following explains what I think consistency gets right, what it gets wrong, and argues for a different approach.

 _low hanging fruit tweet quote_